Dionne-Stratton/frontend-react-desktop/README.md

 A list of the features needed for a minimum viable product across the enitre project: desktop frontend, mobile native frontend, and the backend server.

-### Overview

-* On first signup, a new user is crated with a level of 1, the first set of lessons, and email and password
-* Viewing lessons adds them to the reviews array with a level of 1 "New" and are immediately avaiable for review
-* Upon providing the correct answer in review for both the meaning and rading of the item, the item is ranked up.
-If any item is answered incorrectly, it is ranked down unless it is at the bottom rank already
-* When an item has been reviewed, it is assing a next review date using a spaced repitition formula depending on the new rank of the item
-* Going through all reviews or clicking the dashboard button submits answered vocab items

 ### Authorization

 * Auth functionality
-    * Sign up
+    * Sign up:
+         - On first signup, a new user is crated with a level of 1, the first set of lessons, and email and hashed password
-    * Sign in
+    * Sign in:
+       * On sucessful signup / signin redirects to dashboard and changes nav items
-    * Sign out
+    * Sign out:
+       * Signing out redirects to main landing page, changing nav items.
-    * Password reset
+    * Password reset:
+       * If a user has forgotten their password, they can click the reset password button.
+This will send a request to the server which will send an email to the user with a pin needed to reset the password.
+If the correct pin, email, and password are provided, the password is reset and the user is redirected to login.

 ### Dashboard

 * Lessons button with count
 * Reviews button with count
-* Next available review date and time
+* Displays next available review date and time
 * Mastery progress bar for current level

+### Lessons

+* Lessons display Hebrew, Hebrew with Nikkud, pronounciation guide, and meaining.
+They may be a single word or a phrase.
+* Viewing lessons adds them to the reviews array with a level of 1 "New" and are immediately avaiable for review
+* Forward and backward navigation of lessons
+* New lessons are unlocked when the current set has 80% of items at master rank 3 or higher
+* New lessons are added to any existing lessons list

 ### Reviews

 * Randomized available reviews
-* Direct input for answering
+* Direct input for answering questions
-* User must provide correct meaning and reading for each vocab item for it to rank up
 * Hebrew "keyboard" for inputing reading
 * Detects language, enforces correct language
 * Provides feedback on correct or incorrect answer given and shows correct answer
+* User must provide correct meaning and reading for each vocab item for it to rank up
+* If any item is answered incorrectly, it is ranked down unless it is at the bottom rank already
+* When an item has been reviewed, it is assigned a next review date using a spaced repitition formula depending on the new rank of the item
+* Going through all reviews or clicking the dashboard button submits answered vocab items

 ### Vocabulary

 * Vocab viewed by level
-* Displays only vocab unklocked / viewed by user
+* Displays only vocab unklocked / reviewed by user
-* Displays Hebrew, with nikkud, meaining, pronunciation, level, mastery rank
+* Displays Hebrew, with nikkud, meaining, pronunciation, level, and mastery rank

 ### Account Settings